zalando/postgres-operator/docs/index.md

 3. Finally, the operator periodically synchronizes the actual state of each Postgres cluster with the desired state defined in the cluster's manifest.
-   This is triggered by either the `sync scan`, running every `resync_period` seconds for every cluster, or by the `repair scan`, coming every `repair_period` only for those clusters that didn't report success as a result of the last operation running on them.

 ## Concepts